 Any violations may result in not only fines, but in having your shipments destroyed in port on your dime.

 All clothing intended for everyday wear by adults or children has to meet the General Wearing Apparel Standard (16 C.F.R.
 Part 1610).
-The standard is used to rate the flammability of textile used in clothing and has three levels.
+The standard is used to rate the flammability of clothing and textiles and has three classes.
 Any textile identified as Class 3 cannot be used in clothing.

 While there are exceptions to the standard, it is best to have an experienced broker alongside to navigate the differences.